Artanias/aok2022perl/README.md

-# aok2022perl
+# Advent of Code 2022 in Perl

-Advent of Code 2022 in Perl
+My 'AOK' solutions for learning Perl.